tellor-io/TellorDocumentation/docs/UserWalk.md

 * <b> If a request exists </b>

-    If a request exists for the data source and granularity(number of decimal places) on the list:
+    If a request exists for the data source and granularity (number of decimal places) on the list use the add tip functions to raise your prefered request to the top of the queue.

-    Use the function <b> addTip </b> to add to the payout by specifying the amount and amount to tip.
+    If your contract is funded with Tellor Tributes use the function <b> addTip </b> to add to the payout by specifying the amount to add to the payout (increase the miner tip).

 ```solidity
     addTip(uint _requestId, uint _tip)